mefengl/note-faroe/docs/pages/api-reference/js/main/FaroeEmailUpdateRequest.md

 - `userId`: A 24-character long user ID.
 - `created`: A timestamp representing when the request was created.
 - `expiresAt`: A timestamp representing when the request will expire.
+- `email`: An email that is 255 or less characters.
 - `code`: An 8-character alphanumeric one-time code.